tommyvange/Desktop-Shortcut-Management-Scripts/readme.md

 ```

 ### Script Workflow
-1. Check if the shortcut name and URL are provided.
+-   Check if the shortcut name and URL are provided.
-2. Start transcript logging if enabled.
+-   Start transcript logging if enabled.
-3. Create the shortcut on the specified desktop (user's or common).
+-   Create the shortcut on the specified desktop (user's or common).
-4. If an icon URL is provided:
+-   If an icon URL is provided:
     -   Download the icon if it's a web URL or resolve it if it's a local path.
-    -   Copy the icon to a persistent location (`ProgramData\DesktopIcons`).
+    -   Copy the icon to a persistent location based on the desktop type: `C:\Users\Public\DesktopIcons` for common desktops and `C:\Users\[Username]\DesktopIcons` for user-specific desktops.
     -   Apply the icon to the shortcut if available.
-5. Save the shortcut.
+-   Save the shortcut.

 ## Remove Shortcut Script